Our Patches

 Universal Pattern patch:

-We wear the universal pattern on our left shoulder.
-It should be worn so that the heart shape is visible at the top.
-The universal pattern was developed by Ed Parker, the father of American Kenpo.
-Although we study Shaolin Kenpo Karate we still use the universal pattern to analyze all varieties of movement in the system.
-The universal pattern realistically should be perceived as a 3D representation, but in patch format is 2D.
-I think it is best explained by Ed Parker himself:
+Kenpo students wear the Universal Pattern patch on the left shoulder, oriented so the heart shape appears at the top.
+The Universal Pattern was developed by Ed Parker, the father of American Kenpo.
+Although we practice Shaolin Kenpo Karate, we still use the Universal Pattern to analyze the full range of motion and movement possibilities within the system.

 "To know the complete design is to know every conceivable direction, path, angle, or orbit that the hand or foot may travel whether they are used singularly, simultaneously, or as combinations.
 It contains straight lines, curved lines, quarter circles, half circles, full circles, circles that touch, overlapping circles, squares, diamonds, rectangles, triangles, crosses, crisscrosses, hearts, figure eights, overlapping figure eights, elongated figure eights, octagons, etc."